Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-www-directory.md

 See `gulp libs` in [Gulp Tasks](gulp-tasks.md) for more details.

+!!!warning
 	This directory will be removed in when executing the `gulp clean` or `gulp clean:libs` tasks and should not be committed to source control.

 # images